Right To Health in India: Constitutional Perspective

 Similarly again the Supreme Court in State of Karnataka V Manjanna deprecated the tendency of refusal to conduct medical examination of rape victims by doctors in rural government hospitals unless referred by the police.
 The court observed ‘ we wish to put on record our disapproval of the refusal of some government doctors, particularly in rural areas, where hospitals are few and far between to conduct any medical examination of a rape victim unless the case of rape is referred to them by the police’.
 The court added that such a refusal to conduct the medical examination necessary results in a delay in the ultimate examination of the victim by which the evidence of rape may have been washed away by the complainant herself or be otherwise lost, the court, therefore, directed that the state must ensure that such a situation does not recur in future.

-A three judge’s bench of the Supreme Court in Consumer Education & Research Centre & others V Union of India ruled that right to health and medical care, to protect health and vigour while in service or post retirement, is a fundamental right of a worker under article 21, read with articles 39(e), 41, 43, 48A.
+A three-judge’s bench of the Supreme Court in Consumer Education & Research Centre & others V Union of India ruled that right to health and medical care, to protect health and vigour while in service or post-retirement, is a fundamental right of a worker under article 21, read with articles 39(e), 41, 43, 48A.
 All related article and fundamental rights are intended to make the life of the workman meaningful and purposeful.

 The health of the worker is an integral facet of the right to life.
-In that case, health insurance while in service or after retirement was held to be a fundamental right and even private industries are enjoined to provide health in insurance to the workman.
+In that case, health insurance while in service or after retirement was held to be a fundamental right, and even private industries are enjoined to provide health in insurance to the workman.

 Article 23 is indirectly related to health.
 Article 23(1) prohibits traffic in human beings.
-It is well known that traffic in women leads to prostitution, which is turn is to major factor in spread of AIDS.
+It is well known that traffic in women leads to prostitution, which in turn is to a major factor in the spread of AIDS.
 Article 24 is relating to child labour it deal with “no child below the age of 14 years shall be employed to work in any factory or mine or engaged in any other hazardous employment.
 Thus this article directs the relevance to child health.
-In addition to Constitutional remedies sensitizing of the relevant ordering law towards late health for all adds to the content of right to health.
-Legal prohibition of commercialized transplantation of human organ and effective application of consumer protection Act to deal with deficient medical services has animated right to health.
+In addition to Constitutional remedies sensitizing the relevant ordering law towards late health for all adds to the content of right to health.
+Legal prohibition of commercialized transplantation of human organ and effective application of the consumer protection Act to deal with deficient medical services has animated right to health.